by Anne Fishel, Ph.D

 Do you have any conversation ideas for children ages 9-13?

 This is a great age for conversation, since kids are able to hold longer discussions and think about more complex issues.
-Certainly, our one-line conversation starters work for this age group, too.
+We have plenty of conversation starters for this age group, too.
 Asking your child, “If you had three wishes, what would they be?” is bound to create some interesting responses.

 Kids also enjoy telling stories, particularly about their experiences or interests.
 After asking about a child’s day at school, a parent might try to piggyback off their response.
 For example, if a child tells a story about not getting a part in a play, a parent may want to tell a story about a setback he faced and what he learned from it.
 Stories that start out with something negative but end up positively are associated with greater feelings of life satisfaction.

 Discussing historical figures or people who are currently famous can also be fun.
 Which public figure does your daughter or son admire most?
 If they could meet anyone throughout history, who would it be?
-For more questions like these, check out our conversation prompts about famous people.
+For more questions like these, check out our “Inspiration” conversation starters.

 I always run out of things to talk about with my teenager.
 How can I get past “I’m fine”?